John Fuller (singer): Career

-John Fuller Sr. was a gifted singer with a magnificent tenor voice who finally gave up his day job as a compositor when he was invited to join the famous songwriter Harry Hunter's Mohawk Minstrels of the Agricultural Hall, Islington, in October 1881.
-Harry Hunter wrote John Fuller Sr's signature song "Geraldine", which was composed by W.C.
+John Fuller Sr. was a singer with a tenor voice who finally gave up his day job as a compositor when he was invited to join the songwriter Harry Hunter's Mohawk Minstrels of the Agricultural Hall, Islington, in October 1881.
+Harry Hunter wrote John Fuller Sr.'s signature song "Geraldine", which was composed by W.C.
 Levy.
 In 1889, John Fuller Sr. accepted an invitation to tour Australia with the London Pavilion Company and arrived in Melbourne aboard the Cuzco on 3 August 1889.
 However, John Fuller Snr. was left in Sydney, out of pocket and without a return ticket to London after the London Pavilion Company failed financially in January 1890.

 After the company disbanded John Fuller Sr. decided to stay in Australia as he could see great opportunities in the theatre business in both Australia and New Zealand.
 In July 1891 he was joined by his second wife Matilda Fuller, son John Fuller Jnr. and daughter Hettie Fuller in Melbourne, after their voyage aboard the Oratava.
 After touring New Zealand with the Albu Sisters in 1893, John Fuller Snr. opportunely took out a short lease on the Auckland City Hall in September 1893 and started The People's Popular Concerts along with his son John Fuller Jnr., they then took their Company and toured New Zealand's main townships including Dunedin and Wellington, drawing great crowds and encores everywhere they went.
 A year later they took out a lease on the St James Hall in Auckland and were well on their way to becoming a household name in New Zealand.